golang/tools/gopls/doc/emacs.md

   If you are using GOPATH, select your $GOPATH as your folder.
 * Emacs must have your environment set properly (PATH, GOPATH, etc).
 You can run `M-x getenv <RET> PATH <RET>` to see if your PATH is set in Emacs.
-If not, you can try starting Emacs from your terminal, using [this package][exec-path-from-shell], or moving your shell config from `.bashrc` into `.profile` and logging out and back in.
+If not, you can try starting Emacs from your terminal, using the [`exec-path-from-shell`] package, or moving your shell config from `.bashrc` into `.profile` and logging out and back in.
 * Make sure only one LSP client mode is installed.
 (For example, if using `lsp-mode`, ensure that you are not _also_ enabling `eglot`.)